Coldcard/firmware/releases/QChangeLog.md

 ## 1.1.1Q - 2024-04-XX

+- Enhancement: Allow to specify start index for address explorer export and browsing
 - Change: `Passphrase` menu item is no longer offered if BIP39 passphrase already in use.
 Use `Restore Master` with ability to keep or purge current passphrase wallet settings.